Humans interact with each other and the environment using their five senses.

 The children have to find two identical bottles for matching tastes.

-2. Smelling jars – Small bottles or jars with scented cotton balls are used to compare different smells.
+This helps children to distinguish basic taste.
+They also help to develop muscle movement in the wrist and improve control and flexibility. - Smelling jars – Small bottles or jars with scented cotton balls are used to compare different smells.
 The children also match the jars with the same smell.

 5) Distinguish shapes